 An employee training program must be developed to educate personnel responsible for implementing any component of the P3, or otherwise responsible for pollution prevention, with the provisions of the P3.
 The P3 must identify how often employee training will occur, but it must occur on an annual basis at a minimum.
-Training for existing employees must occur no later than three months following authorization under this general permit.
 New employees must receive training prior to actively participating in quarrying activities.

-B. Description of Potential Pollutant Sources
+Section B. Description of Potential Pollutant Sources